-The MU Office of Student Financial Aid is responsible for the initial awarding of Federal Work Study to eligible students.
+The MU Office of Student Financial Aid is responsible for the initial awarding of Federal Work-Study to eligible students.
 This opportunity is awarded to students who:

 - Demonstrate financial need

-- Indicate an interest in part-time work
+- Indicated an interest in part-time work on the FAFSA

-- Are enrolled at least half-time status
+- Are enrolled in at least a half-time status

-The MU Career Center administers the actual placement of Federal Work Study students.
+The MU Career Center administers the actual placement of Federal Work-Study students.
 Only students who have completed the following are eligible to select a work study position.

-- Accepted their Federal Work Study award in MyZou
+- Accepted their Federal Work-Study award in myZou

-- Completed verification if selected
+- Completed verification, if selected

 If you have been selected for verification and the Financial Aid Office has not completed the verification process or has not received all necessary documents, you will receive a “File Incomplete” message when you try to select a position.

-If you have not received a Federal Work Study award, you may still work in a campus position that does not require a FAFSA or financial need.
+If you have not received a Federal Work-Study award, you may still work in a campus position that does not require a FAFSA or financial need.